leethomason/OpenSaber/readme.md

     charges the battery (and disconnects the microcontroller).
 If a kill key is inserted, turns off the saber.
 8.  **SD Card**.
 Gecko uses a simple SD card breakout board.
 This is where the sound fonts are stored.
+Note that the saber code WILL NOT work without sound fonts stored and named properly on the MicroSD card.
 9. **Accelerometer**.
 Gecko uses an "Adafruit LIS3DH Triple-Axis Accelerometer" but the new designs all use the accelerometer on the Prop shield.
 10. 3.7v Li-Ion **battery**.
 TCSS and Adafruit both sell good, small, long lasting batteries.
 Need something rated 2000mAh or better.
+Amazon as well carries protected Li-Ion batteries.
+(The Panasonic NCR18650B 18650 has been recommended.)
 11. **Speaker**.
 TCSS and Adafruit carry them, as well as Mouser and Digikey.
     (I've had a lot of inexpensive speakers arrived damaged from China, so I do recommend a reputable supplier.)